David McMahon discusses the Future Homes initiative to pioneer a sustainable new housing model.

-The key focus of the model is attracting home owners aged 50 onwards into spacious, high amenity rental schemes and releasing a significant proportion of family sized households to those that might benefit from larger homes.
+This enables a significant proportion of family sized households to be released those that might benefit from larger homes.
 Importantly there are no requirements for home owners to sell – allowing them to retain their asset.
 The study indicates that the concept could release an additional 2.25 million bedroom spaces into the residential marketplace.

 Andrew Costa, director at Ryder said: “We have to address the changing needs of society.
 Forecasts over the next 20 years suggest population aged 60 and above will increase by over 40%.
 One size does not fit all when it comes to designing and delivering housing.
 For too long the industry has been focussed on defining housing targeted to specific social, financial and age demographics.”